Glioblastoma or GBM Grade IV cancer: Causes, Symptoms and Treatment

-Glioblastoma is a type of cancer that forms in the brain from star-shaped cells known as astrocytes and the cancer is also called as astrocytoma.
-It starts in adults in the largest part of the brain that is cerebrum.
-This type of tumour doesn’t need blood from any where they supply itself due to which they grow easily and quickly.
+Glioblastoma is a type of cancer that forms in the brain from star-shaped cells known as astrocytes and the cancer is also called astrocytoma.
+It starts in adults in the largest part of the brain that is the cerebrum.
+This type of tumour doesn’t need blood from anywhere they supply itself due to which they grow easily and quickly.

 We can say that Glioblastomas occur is the lobe of the brain, stem of the brain and cerebellum.
 But more commonly occur in the frontal and temporal lobe.

 It is the third most common type of brain tumour that accounts for about 14.9% of primary brain tumours.
 In the United States, in 2017, an estimated 12,500 new cases were diagnosed.
 It is also most common in older adults, but can also occur in children.
 Glioblastomas account for 3% of primary brain tumours in children and adolescents.